3 min read

 Who should be involved in developing your GTM Strategy?

-There are several stakeholders in an organisation who should be contributing to the GTM Strategy.
-However, the GTM Strategy should be owned by the CEO and driven by everyone.
-In the past, the research and messaging were managed by marketing, and this formed the basis of the GTM.
-However, things have changed in the B2B Sales space, and sales leaders will likely take a bigger role in contributing to ICP, Value Propositions, Pricing and Packaging and Competitive Intelligence from the field.
+In the past the research and messaging were managed by marketing and this formed the basis of the GTM.
+However, things have changed in the B2B Sales space and sales leaders (and Product Managers) will likely take a bigger role in contributing to ICP, Value Propositions, Pricing and Packaging and Competitive Intelligence from the field.

 How to Develop Your GTM Strategy